AljoschaMeyer/pavo-bootstrap/reference.md

 - `(sf-lambda <binder-name> <body-exp>)`: Check `<body-exp>` in the check-environment that behaves like `E` except that it maps `<binder-name>` to false.
 - `(sf-lambda (:mut <binder-name>) <body-exp>)`: Check `<body-exp>` in the check-environment that behaves like `E` except that it maps `<binder-name>` to true.
 - `(sf-lambda <args-array> <body-exp>)`: Check `<body-exp>` in the check-environment that behaves like `E` except that all names directly contained in the `<args-array>` map to false, and those inside an application with the `:mut` keyword map to `true`.
 For duplicate names, the mutability of the rightmost one is used.
-- Otherwise, all inner values are checked in the environment `E`.
+- Otherwise, all inner values are checked in the check-environment `E`.

 ```pavo
 (sf-quote a)